 When Crockett's enlistment period for the Creek Indian War was up, he re-enlisted, this time as a third sergeant under Captain John Cowan.
 Crockett was discharged as a fourth sergeant in 1815 and went home to his family in Tennessee.

-Having returned home, Crockett became a member of the Tennessee State House of Representatives from 1821 to 1823.
-In 1825, he ran for the 19th U.S. Congress, but lost.
+After returning home, Crockett became a member of the Tennessee State House of Representatives from 1821 to 1823.
+In 1825, he ran for the 19th U.S. Congress but lost.

 Running as a supporter of Andrew Jackson in 1826, Crockett earned a seat in the U.S. House of Representatives.
-In March of 1829, he changed his political stance to anti-Jacksonian and was reelected to the 21st Congress, though he failed to garner a seat in the 22nd Congress.
+In March 1829, he changed his political stance to anti-Jacksonian and was re-elected to the 21st Congress, though he failed to earn a seat in the 22nd Congress.
 He was, however, elected to the 23rd Congress in 1833.

 Frontiersman and Folk Legend

 During his political career, Crockett developed a reputation as a frontiersman that, while at times exaggerated, elevated him to folk legend status.
 While Crockett was indeed a skilled woodsman, his fame as a Herculean, rebellious, sharpshooting, tale-spinning and larger-than-life woodsman was at least partially a product of his efforts to package himself and win votes during his political campaigns.